MISP/misp-website/content/blog/MISP.2.4.186.released.md

 banner: /img/blog/fin7.png
 ---

-We are pleased to announce the immediate release of MISP 2.4.186, which includes a major new feature called "Analyst Note," along with an extension to the MISP standard format.
+We are pleased to announce the immediate release of MISP 2.4.186, which includes two major new feature called "Analyst Data" and "Collections" along with an extension to the MISP standard format.

 # Analyst Data Feature